gofore/angular-advanced-training/unidirectional-data-flow/README.md

 - Service-based state management and its problems
 - Unidirectional data flow
 - Redux
-- @ngrx for state management
+- @ngrx for Angular state management

 ---
 # What Is State?